THE PEOPLE

 The People of South Sudan

-The population of South Sudan primarily consists of Africans, with the majority adhering to Christianity or practicing traditional African religions.
+The population of South Sudan primarily consists of Africans, with the majority adhering to Christianity, Islamic, and Traditional African religions.
 Among the various ethnic groups, the Dinka constitute approximately two-fifths of the population, followed by the Nuer, who make up about one-fifth.
 Other significant groups include the Zande, the Bari, the Shilluk, and the Anyuak (Anuak).

 Ethnic Groups in South Sudan: Broadly speaking, the people of South Sudan are categorized into three main ethnic groupings: